TABLE OF CONTENTS

 How long do I have to wait for my first appointment?
 What if there are no appointments available in my state?

+Appointment wait times vary by state and are based on provider availability.
+You can check the current status of our provider availability in your state here.
 We are always working to add more availability, and help you connect with the care you need.

 Is a video appointment required?